Enhancement of efficiency in the Dicke model quantum heat engine: Efficiency in the Dicke model Quantum Heat Engine

-In this section we show numerical results for the efficiency of the QHEs defined in the last section.
-These systems are always at thermal equilibrium, then their states are defined by Gibbs states (see definition in Eq. (\ref{gibbs})).
-In such context, the thermodynamic quantities are obtained from the partition function, which is computed by numerical diagonalization of respective Hamiltonian, given in Eqs. (\ref{Hlmg}) and (\ref{HDicke}).
-For the full Dicke model case, this technique requires a cut-off in the infinite Hilbert space of the bosonic mode.
+In this section we show numerical results for the work and efficiency of the quantum heat engine defined in the last section.
+The system is always at thermal equilibrium, then its state is the Gibbs state, see Eq. (\ref{gibbs}).
+In such context, the thermodynamic quantities are obtained from the partition function, which is computed by numerical diagonalization of the Hamiltonian, given by Eq. (\ref{HDicke}).
+This technique requires a cut-off in the infinite Hilbert space of the bosonic mode.
 The cut-off was set up demanding a good convergence of the numerical results.

-The principal results for the anisotropic LMG and full Dicke models are shown in Figs. \ref{figlmg}, \ref{figdicke}, \ref{gammalambda} and \ref{gammalambda2}.
-In the calculations we set the atoms energy gaps $\omega_0=1$ and the bosonic energy excitations $\omega=1$, with such values the QPT occurs at $\lambda_C=1$ for both models.
-As defined in the last section, our QHEs follow a Stirling cycle (see Fig. \ref{ciclo}), where the coupling constant of the initial state $A$ is fixed at $\lambda_1=0.5$, it means that the system starts in the paramagnetic phase for the LMG model, and in the normal phase for the Dicke model.
-In Figs. \ref{figlmg} and \ref{figdicke}, several results are displayed when the coupling constant $\lambda_2$ (of states $B$ and $C$) varies from some minimum value $\lambda_2=0.5$ to some maximum, crossing in that interval the critical value $\lambda_2=\lambda_C=1$.
+The principal results are shown in Fig. \ref{figdicke} and Fig. \ref{gammalambda}.
+In the calculations we set the atoms energy gap and the bosonic energy excitations to be $\omega_0=\omega=1$, consequently the quantum phase transition occurs at $\lambda_C=1$.
+We fix the value $\lambda_1=0.5$ to ensure that part of the thermodynamic cycle (sates $A$ and $D$ in Fig. \ref{ciclo}) is necessarily on the normal phase and allow $\lambda_2$ to change.
+It is observed, from Fig. \ref{figdicke}, that the efficiency has lower values when $\lambda_2$ satisfies $\lambda_1<\lambda_2<\lambda_C$, i.e. the whole cycle remains in the normal phase of the full Dicke model.